Clonazepam (Klonopin®) versus Diazepam (Valium®)

 |Clonazepam has more selective anticonvulsant activity8.||• I.V. diazepam produces analgesia

-• Decreases nocturnal gastric secretion and prevents stress ulcers
+• Decreases gastric acid secretion during the night and prevents stress ulcers

 |Half-life||30-40 hours||20-50 hours (mean half-life 48 hours)|

-Diazepam and its metabolites are excreted mainly in the urine, predominantly as their glucuronide conjugates.
+Diazepam and its metabolites are excreted mainly in the urine, principally as their glucuronide conjugates.

 |Contraindications||• History of sensitivity to benzodiazepines